Halo Board Carbon Edition Review

 The Halo Board did absolutely terrible in our flat stop test.
 We didn't think it was possible for a board to do worse than the Acton, but the Halo Board Carbon thoroughly proved us wrong.
 It took this board over 60' to come to a complete stop when traveling about 12 mph.
-The chart below shows how this compared to the rest of the pack.

 This model didn't do very well at controlling descent speed — even on a 5% grade.
 It did do better than the Genesis, but you reached a decent speed fairly quickly on a 10% grade with the brakes completely engaged, and we wouldn't trust it to do much at all on anything steeper.

 The Halo Board is quite a poor value pick, retailing at a comparable price to our top award winners, but delivering an exceptionally mediocre performance.

 The Halo Board is an alright pick for flat, level ground with smooth pavement, but solidly struggles with hills and rough pavement, as well as braking quickly.
 This board is quite pricey for those pitfalls, making it hard to recommend.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More